Zain to offload stake in Iraqi unit through IPO

 The subsidiary reported a 6 percent rise in net profit in 2012 to $369 million and accounts for more than a third of group revenue.

-NBK Capital, a unit of National Bank of Kuwait (NBKK.KW), BNP Paribas (BNPP.PA) and Citigroup Inc (C.N) are advising Zain Iraq on the planned float.
+NBK Capital, a unit of National Bank of Kuwait, BNP Paribas and Citigroup Inc are advising Zain Iraq on the planned float.

 The telco would not comment on what will happen to the IPO proceeds, but analysts say they could be retained in Iraq.